 - School of Medicine up to $10,000 per academic year ($5,000 from Creighton with a $5,000 match from the VA.
 Maximum of six awards each academic year.

 - School of Pharmacy and Health Professions up to $10,000 per academic year ($5,000 from Creighton with a $5,000 match from the VA).
 Maximum of twelve awards each academic year.

 The exact amount of Yellow Ribbon dollars received is based on the student’s tuition and fees balance after Chapter 33 benefits and institutional aid are applied.
 Yellow Ribbon awards may reduce, or be reduced by, other institutional aid awarded.
 The university reviews its Yellow Ribbon commitment annually.

-The Office of Military and Veterans Affairs is located in the Hixson-Lied Science Building, Room G-06.
-Our contact information is (402) 280-4063 or firstname.lastname@example.org.
+The Office of Military and Veterans Affairs may be contacted at (402) 280-4063 or firstname.lastname@example.org.